STUDY NOTES ARE NOW FOUND ON THE BOTTOM OF EACH PAGE!!

 1ˢͭ 10:20 Yisraelites become one with others when they worship.
 We should neither have close fellowship with Israel after the flesh (unregenerate Judah) as stated in verse 18 nor with nations in false systems of worship, or with other pagans.
 Our shared community is to be with other Nazarene Yisraelites.

-1ˢͭ 10:27 The Aramaic is clear.
+1ˢͭ 10:25-28 The Aramaic is clear.
 We are to eat nothing, unless we are sure of the origin of the meat.
 The believer must ask questions regarding the origin of the meat.
 Most translations incorrectly state that believers should eat all things, even meat offered to idols, without asking any questions.
 That contradicts Torah.
+The main reason the believer must ask questions when in doubt as to a food's origins, is due to the ancient worldwide practice of food and sex orgies, held for the dead in pagan temples known as eidolothutons.
+See notes on First Corinthians chapter 8, verses 1-13.
+Today many restaurants dedicated to false deities by the false faith of their owners are nothing more than temples to their deities and the believer has to be extremely careful.

 1ˢͭ 10:32 Unbelieving Jews.